Scenic USA - Utah

-Utah’s Fremont River, fueled by snowmelt from the Wasatch Plateau, begins at Fish Lake.
-Passing a string of small towns, the Fremont goes on to irrigate the arid agriculture land along Route 24.
+The Fremont River, fueled by snowmelt from the Wasatch Plateau, begins at Fish Lake.
+Passing a string of small towns, the Fremont goes on to irrigate acres and acres of arid agriculture land along Utah’s Route 24.

 Ancestral Puebloans, often called Anasazi, lived along the Fremont for nearly 700 years.
 The Fremont Culture, a small group of hunter-gatherers, was also known to raise crops in the Fremont Valley.
-Distinctive basketry (one-rod-and-bundle), gray-ware pottery, leather-made moccasins and petroglyphs indentified this unique culture.
+Distinctive basketry (one-rod-and-bundle), gray-ware pottery, leather-made moccasins and petroglyphs indentify this unique culture today.

 Additional Points of Interest

 All Rights Reserved